-The Object Management Group's (OMG) CORBA based Common Object Services (COS) are system level services in the OMG model for distributed objects, otherwise known as the Object Management Architecture (OMA).1
+The Object Management Group's (OMG) CORBA based Common Object Services (COS) are system level services in the OMG model for distributed objects, otherwise known as the Object Management Architecture (OMA).
+(For more information about the OMG architecture and the services, please consult the relevant OMG material.)